Italian Ebola patient released from hospital in Rome

 ROME Italy's only Ebola patient is fully recovered and was released from hospital on Friday more than a month after being flown to Rome from Sierra Leone where he worked as a doctor treating others stricken by the disease.

 The 50-year-old Sicilian man has been identified only by his first name, Fabrizio.
-He contracted the hemorrhagic virus while working for humanitarian group Emergency during the worst Ebola outbreak on record.
+He contracted the haemorrhagic virus while working for humanitarian group Emergency during the worst Ebola outbreak on record.

 "For the first few days, partly to keep my mind active, I tried to examine every symptom I was experiencing scientifically," Fabrizio told reporters in his first public appearance since contracting the disease.